 googletranslate

-Cool feature: The closest thing to a Star Trek translator.
-At least one that’s free.
+• Cool Feature: The closest thing to a Star Trek translator for free!

-While not perfect, Translate can help you get a basic understanding of what’s being said and make yourself understood as well.
+While not always perfect, Google Translate can help you understand what’s being said and make yourself understood.

-The app offers translation services in 103 languages, out of which 38 can be translated by simply pointing your phone’s camera toward a street sign.
+This language translation app offers services in 103 languages, with 38 of them translatable by simply pointing your phone’s camera at a street sign.

-Another 59 can be downloaded to your phone and translated with a simple type in the search bar.
+Another 59 languages can be downloaded to your phone for offline use, translated with a simple type in the search bar.

-Pro tip: If you are looking to learn new languages or travel often, you may consider adding Google Pixel Buds (which works only with the Pixel) that can listen and translate a language, or IIi an offline translator focused on travellers to your kitty.
+Pro tip: If you’re looking to learn new languages or travel frequently, consider adding Google Pixel Buds (which only work with Pixel phones) for real-time listening and translation, or the IIi, an offline translator specifically for travellers.

 Screen Shot 2015 05 04 at 10.47.17 AM

-The app has an ever-growing library of 100 million free WiFi networks around the globe.
+This crowdsourced Wi-Fi finder app boasts an ever-growing database of over 100 million free Wi-Fi networks globally.

-Simply download the app, and whenever you are around a free network that is on the app’s database, you will receive an alert.
+Simply download the app, and when you’re near a free network in its database, you’ll get an alert.

-While the basic version of the app is free, users can download a paid version with a bigger library, too.
+While the basic version is free, there’s a paid version with an even larger library.

 Packpoint